eway-crm/triggers/README.md

 ### Executable
 "Executable" trigger will activate .NET Assembly (.exe file) of your specification.

+> [!CAUTION]
-:bangbang: Starting with eWay-CRM 8.0 code is executed in restricted environment.
+> Starting with eWay-CRM 8.0 code is executed in restricted environment.
 Use [SandboxRunner](https://github.com/eway-crm/SandboxRunner) to test your code will be able to run!

+> [!NOTE]
+> The trigger should wrap all unhandled exceptions to InvalidOperationException, otherwise `System.Security.Permissions.SecurityPermission` may also be triggered.
+> `throw new InvalidOperationException(ex.Message);`
+> You may also use `USER_FRIENDLY_ERROR::` prefix if you want to display the message to user.
+> `throw new InvalidOperationException("USER_FRIENDLY_ERROR::Email format is not correct");`

 ```xml
 <Action Type="Executable">